Called to Bar: 2006

 Corporations law: including insolvency proceedings and schemes of arrangement.

-Public inquiries and commissions: Senior Counsel for the CBA at the Royal Commission into Financial Services, counsel assisting the ACCC East Coast Gas Enquiry, and hearings of the ICAC.
+Public inquiries and commissions: Senior Counsel for the CBA in the Banking Royal Commission; for CPH in the IGLA's inquiry into the Crown Casino; as counsel assisting the ACCC East Coast Gas Enquiry; and in private and public hearings of the ICAC.

 Ruth is a Fellow of the Australian Academy of Law, an Assistant General Editor of the Australian Law Journal, a director of the Bar Association of NSW and Chair of a Professional Conduct Committee of the NSW Bar.
 She is the author of various books, including The Moral Limits of Law (OUP, 2004), three collections of essays co-edited with Justin Gleeson SC, and a forthcoming monograph, Law's Candour (all through Federation Press).